Multi-sensor Spatial Association using Joint Range-Doppler Features: Minimum Ambiguity Association

 \begin{IEEEbiography}[{ }]{Ahmet Dundar Sezer} received the B.S., M.S., and Ph.D. degrees in Electrical and Electronics Engineering from Bilkent University, Ankara, Turkey, in 2011, 2013, and 2018, respectively.
 He is currently a Post-Doctoral Researcher at the University of California, Santa Barbara, CA, USA.
 His current research interests include signal processing, wireless communications, and optimization. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Upamanyu Madhow} received the bachelor’s degree in electrical engineering from IIT Kanpur in 1985 and the Ph.D. degree in electrical engineering from the University of Illinois at Urbana–Champaign, Champaign, IL, USA, in 1990.
-He was a Research Scientist with Bell Communications Research, Morristown, NJ, USA.
-He was a Faculty Member with the University of Illinois at Urbana–Champaign.
-He is currently a Professor of electrical and computer engineering with the University of California at Santa Barbara, Santa Barbara, CA, USA.
-He has authored two textbooks, Fundamentals of Digital Communication (Cambridge University Press, 2008) and Introduction to Communication Systems (Cambridge University Press, 2014).
-His current research interests focus on next-generation communication, sensing and inference infrastructures centered around millimeter-wave systems, and on robust machine learning.
-He was a recipient of the 1996 NSF CAREER Award and a co-recipient of the 2012 IEEE Marconi Prize Paper Award in Wireless Communications.
-He served as an Associate Editor for the IEEE Transactions on Communications, the IEEE Transactions on Information Theory, and the IEEE Transactions on Information Forensics and Security. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }] {Upamanyu Madhow} is Professor of Electrical and Computer Engineering at the University of California, Santa Barbara.
+His current research interests focus on next generation communication, sensing and inference infrastructures centered around millimeter wave systems, and on robust machine learning.
+He received his bachelor's degree in electrical engineering from the Indian Institute of Technology, Kanpur, in 1985, and his Ph.
+D. degree in electrical engineering from the University of Illinois, Urbana-Champaign in 1990.
+He has worked as a research scientist at Bell Communications Research, Morristown, NJ, and as a faculty at the University of Illinois, Urbana-Champaign.
+Dr. Madhow is a recipient of the 1996 NSF CAREER award, and co-recipient of the 2012 IEEE Marconi prize paper award in wireless communications.
+He has served as Associate Editor for the IEEE Transactions on Communications, the IEEE Transactions on Information Theory, and the IEEE Transactions on Information Forensics and Security.
+He is the author of two textbooks published by Cambridge University Press, {\it Fundamentals of Digital Communication} (2008) and {\it Introduction to Communication Systems} (2014). \end{IEEEbiography}